smhurf/lewagon_challenges/07-Data-Engineering/05-User-interface/01-Add-front-end/README.md

 In the previous challenges, we created a project containing the code allowing us to:
 - **Train a model** at scale from the Kaggle New York City Taxi Fare Prediction dataset
 - Build a containerized **Prediction API** allowing to make predictions based on this model
-- Deploy our this API on **Google Cloud Run** to make it available to the world 🌍
+- Deploy this API on **Google Cloud Run** to make it available to the world 🌍

 We have a live API allowing developers all over the world to predict the fare amount for a taxi ride in New York City 🎉